micorix/studies-schedule-sync/README.md

 The primary purpose of this script is for it to be run in CI with cron trigger.

 You can find an example of running this in gh actions in `.github/workflows` dir.
-To use it for yourself, clone this repo and substitute relevant constants & secrets.
+To use it for yourself, fork this repo and substitute relevant constants & secrets.

 [See here for the example](.github/workflows/sync_with_gcal.yml)